msoulier/mikeneedsakidney/content/_index.md

 ---
-title: "Hello"
+title: Thank you
-description: "Sadly, it's what it sounds like"
+description: The life you save...could be mine
-featured_image: "images/mike.jpg"
+featured_image: "images/gatineau_fall.jpg"
 ---
 Hello!
 I appreciate your time.
 I know I'm just some guy living in Stittsville, Ontario, so thanks.